Riesling

 Add 1/4 cup of water to a sauce pan, and turn heat to medium-high.
 Add the sugar to the mixture, and stir to dissolve.
 Cook, stirring constantly, until the syrup thickens, and turns a pale amber color.

-Add the pork to a large pot, then pour the syrup over the pork.
-Mix to cover all sides.
-Add the green onion, ginger, garlic, and Five Spice.
-Mix the pork and ingredients to cover the pork, and cook over medium heat for 1 minute.
-Add the soy sauce and Shaoxing wine to the mixture, and cook for 1 more minute over medium heat.
-Pour in enough water to cover the bottom part of the pork, then bring the mixture to a boil.
+After 2 minutes, pour in enough water to cover the bottom of the pork, then bring the mixture to a boil.
 Reduce heat to low, and cook, partially covered until the pork is tender.
-Stir occasionally, and check doneness so you don’t overcook the pork.
-It should take about 45-60 minutes to cook.
+Stir occasionally, and check for doneness so you don’t overcook the pork.

 The most popular style of craft beer, pale ales come in many different styles, but they all show off bitter and aromatic hop flavors.